microsoft/verseagility/docs/setup/01 - Verseagility Setup.md

 3. After the deployment has finished (approx. 30 minutes) as a workaround for now, you have to add the Function host key as an environment variable manually.
 Therefore, access your Function App, click on "_App keys_" in the left menu, click on "_default_" and copy the key from the menu which is going to appear on the right hand side.
 After copying, click on  "_Configuration_" and insert the key in the field named "_FunctionHostKey_" in the function (if the variable is already there, replace the value) and click "_Save_".<br>
 ![Get Function Keys](../.attachments/function-getkeys.PNG)

-4. You may now proceed with customizing the pipeline as explained [here](Customize-Pipeline.md).
+4. You may now proceed with the data preparation pipeline [here](02%20-%20Data%20Preparation%20Pipeline.md).

 ## Local development (optional)
 Instead of working in an Azure subscription with help of the resources deployed in the step before, you can also work locally.
 Yet, we recommend you to use the cloud infrastructure to get the best experience possible.

-0) Make sure you fulfill all the requirements as stated [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-function-vs-code?pivots=programming-language-csharp) and in the [readme-document](../../Custom-NLP-Toolkit.md#requirements).
+0) Make sure you fulfill all the requirements as stated [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-function-vs-code?pivots=programming-language-csharp) and in the [README-document](../README.md#requirements).

 2) Change directory of your local repository to `pipeline/functions`.